 Comparing Team Member’s Groups

 Figure 4.8 indicates the measures of central tendency of the perceived level of fulfilment of various roles and responsibilities of the different groups below.
-The Engineer group has the highest rating and the Architect Group the lowest.
+The Engineer Group has the highest rating and the Architect Group has the lowest.